The Hunt-2020

 Grade: B

-The Hunt is quite violent and bloody like a horror film should be but has tinges of cerebralism.
+The Hunt is quite violent and bloody, like a horror film should be, but has tinges of cerebralism.
 Your political affiliation will dictate which characters you root for.
-Unclear is if the message evoked is a liberal slant or a conservative one and which side the filmmaker’s lean.
+Unclear is whether the message evoked is a liberal slant or a conservative one, and which side the filmmaker leans.

 Who is the target audience, liberals or conservatives?

-Let’s mention how each side is portrayed because it’s important.
-The liberals are portrayed as elitist, martini-sipping, kale-eating, judgemental “libtards” who mock conservatives at every turn.
+Let’s mention how each side is portrayed because it’s essential.
+The liberals are portrayed as elitist, martini-sipping, kale-eating, judgmental “libtards” who mock conservatives at every turn.
 They are overly politically correct, live in a bubble, and are essentially pricks.

 The Hunt (2020) is a brave and clever effort.
 I only wish the mechanics of the characters were better explored.
-My takeaway is the intent is not to take the film too seriously.
-But, I wanted to.
+My takeaway is that the intent is not to take the film too seriously.

 Nomadland-2020